Factbox: What's next for Hong Kong's protest movement

 Following are the key dates in Hong Kong’s protest movement and the most recent developments as reported by Reuters.

-Saturday Sept.
-28 - The fifth anniversary of the “Umbrella” pro-democracy protests in 2014 that occupied parts of the city for 79 days.
-Activists are expected to mark the event with a rally in the evening at Chater Garden next to government headquarters.
+Friday, Oct.
+4 - The government of Hong Kong leader Carrie Lam is expected to discuss emergency laws that would allow it to ban face masks at protests, among other measures.

+Rallies are planned across the city to protest against any moves by the government to invoke emergency laws.

-Sunday Sept.
-29 - Demonstrators plan to march from the bustling shopping and tourist district of Causeway Bay to government headquarters.
+Saturday, Oct.
+5 - Anti-mask rally and march from the shopping district of Causeway Bay to Chater Garden close to government headquarters.

-Monday Sept.
-30 - Activists plan a citywide general strike, calling for “no work, no lessons, no selling, no shopping.”

-Tuesday Oct.
-1 - The 70th anniversary of the founding of the People’s Republic of China.
-Protesters are expected to march dressed in black from Victoria Park in Causeway Bay to Chater Road near government headquarters, and authorities are likely to roll out a large security blanket as the Hong Kong government holds a low-key ceremony.

-Activists in Hong Kong also plan a rally outside the British Consulate and a “Black Balloon Carnival” in the shopping district of Tsim Sha Tsui.
+Protesters also plan an early Halloween celebration in the shopping and tourist district of Tsim Sha Tsui, inviting people to gather wearing masks.

-In Beijing, President Xi Jinping will oversee a massive military parade through central Beijing.
-The Communist Party will be hoping the world see images of orderly troop formations and dancing civilians, rather than protests in Hong Kong.
+Oct.
+1 - Police shoot a teenage protester, the first to be hit by live ammunition in almost four months of unrest in the Chinese-ruled city, amid violent clashes on the 70th anniversary of the founding of the People’s Republic.

 Sept.
-26 - Hong Kong protesters trap city leader Carrie Lam in a stadium for hours after she holds her first “open dialogue” with the people in a bid to end months of protests.
+26 - Protesters trap city leader Carrie Lam in a stadium for hours after she holds her first “open dialogue” with the people in a bid to end months of protests.

 Sept.
-22 - Hong Kong police fire tear gas to break up pro-democracy demonstrators who trashed fittings at a railway station and shopping mall.
+22 - Police fire tear gas to break up pro-democracy demonstrators who trashed fittings at a railway station and shopping mall.

 Sept.
-17 - Hong Kong leader Carrie Lam pledges to hold talks with the community to try to ease tensions.
+17 - City leader Carrie Lam pledges to hold talks with the community to try to ease tensions.

 Sept.
-8 - Security forces fire tear gas to disperse protesters in upmarket Causeway Bay shopping district.
+8 - Security forces fire tear gas to disperse protesters in the Causeway Bay shopping district.

 Sept.
 7 - Police fire tear gas for a second consecutive night after fending off airport protests.